SekwenaBotshelo/PROG6221-ST10445866-Portfolio-Of-Evidence-Final-Submission/README.md

 ---

+## PLEASE NOTE THAT IN THE EVENT THERE MAY BE A FAULTY SUBMISSION, THE SCREENSHOTS, VIDEO PRESENTATION, POWERPOINT PRESENTATION, AND RUN THROUGHS OF THE PROJECT HAVE BEEN ADDED IN THE ARC SUBMISSION IN A ZIP FOLDER!!!

+---
 ## 📘 Project Overview

 The **Cybersecurity Assistant App** is a desktop chatbot application developed using **C# and WPF (.NET 6)** for the **PROG6221 Portfolio of Evidence**.